ACE Scholars Services

 Telephone: (760) 750-7100

-The objectives of the intercollegiate athletic programs at Cal State San Marcos include:
+CSUSM Athletics is committed to the scholar-athlete model, community service and developing student leadership through sportsmanship.
+The objectives of the NCAA DII intercollegiate athletic programs at Cal State San Marcos include:

-- Student emphasis.
-To emphasize the student component of student-athlete, seeking not only successful teams for the university but also 100% graduation rates of team members.
+- Student Emphasis: To emphasize the student component of our student-athletes, seeking not only successful teams for the university but also high graduation rates of team members.

 The Administrative Staff